whilenull/7777-support/README.md

 The AWS region can be customized via the `7777 --region=us-east-1` option.

+## Elasticache support

+Starting on 1.1.0, 7777 will now support Elasticache for Redis.
+In order to establish a connection to your Redis Cluster, a new parameter `--elasticache` has been added.
+Furthermore, the permissions required by 7777 will also increase.

 ## Running in Docker and CI/CD

 It is possible to run 7777 in Docker, as well as use it in CI/CD.